Bassusour/os-challenge-softboys/README.md

 In this experiment we will implement a hash tread that takes a request from the prioty sorted linked list.
 It will then crack the hash and get a new one.
 The hash threads will be created in the main, and if a second argument after the port number is given to the sserve this will represent the number of threads created, this is to allow to test with a variyng amount of threads to find a optimal amount.

 The experiment will test different amount of threads(from 1 to 8) to see what the optimal amount of threads is.
 The test will be done on the vagrant setup and run 4 times for each amount of threads.
 The run will be done on the milestone setup.
 The test has been condicted on the main branch on this hash `4bd8523126dee2fc39baf3dbaf587ee7dc376e78`.
+The parementer for the client in the experiment is as follows:
+- Total: 100
+- Start: 0
+- Difficulty: 30000000
+- Repetition probability: 20%
+- Delay: 600000
+- Priority $\lambda$: 1.5

 ![Threading scores](Threadscore.png)